Larkinabout/fvtt-challenge-tracker/README.md

 ![challenge-tracker-macro](https://user-images.githubusercontent.com/105953297/174140132-14ec2b29-a894-4bf8-b929-63cccd0a6e9b.png)

 Successes are tracked on the outer ring while failures are tracked on the inner circle.
 Left-click anywhere within the outer ring to add a success and anywhere within the inner circle to add a failure.
-Right-click within the ring or circcle to remove successes or failures, respectively.
+Right-click within the ring or circle to remove successes or failures, respectively.

 Currently, only the GM can open, control and close the Challenge Tracker.
 In a future release, I'll add the functionality to hand over the Challenge Tracker to a player.